-- Males try to attract a female with his bright tummy and he fans his brightly edged tail to waft his glandular secretions (pheromones) to her, encouraging her to swim and follow him.
+- Males try to attract a female with his bright tummy and he waves his brightly edged tail to waft his glandular secretions (pheromones) to her, encouraging her to swim and follow him.

 - She can store the sperm of more than one male in her body for a few days until she fertilizes the eggs just before laying.